-Tsui Yu Jade Oolong is a hybrid that was registered at the Taiwan Tea Research Extension Station (TRES) in 1981.
+Tsui Yu Oolong is a hybrid that was registered at the Taiwan Tea Research Extension Station (TRES) in 1981.
 It was designed for making oolong teas, and is capable of variable oxidation levels.
 It is known for its flowery aroma which takes on a fruity character if the leaves are roasted post production.

-In the last few years, he has formed a cooperative with neighboring farmer friends who share his standards of cultivation and processing.
+He has formed a cooperative with neighboring farmer friends who share his standards of cultivation and processing.
 This is in order to collectively produce a significant enough volume to be able to compete with the larger scale production of tea in the area, while maintaining the quality control standards of small, privately-run farms.